A Heteroskedasticity-Robust Overidentifying Restriction Test with High-Dimensional Covariates: Overidentifying Restriction Test

-Practitioners can easily implement our test with a high-dimensional dataset\footnote{The computer code for the implementation of the above method is available at \url{https://github.com/ZiweiMEI/PMtest}.}.
+Practitioners can easily implement our test with a high-dimensional dataset\footnote{The \texttt{R} code for implementing the above method is available at \url{https://github.com/ZiweiMEI/PMtest}.}.
 The steps for the PM test are summarized in Algorithm \ref{algorithm1}.